nsidc/vagrant-vsphere/README.md

 * 0.3.0
   * Lock Nokogiri version at 1.5.10 to prevent library conflicts
   * Add support for customization specs
+* 0.4.0
+  * Add support for specifying datastore location for new VMs

 ## Versioning